Despite Recent Study, Abington Health Expert Encourages Breastfeeding

 Abington Health encourages breastfeeding and supports World Breastfeeding Week, August 1 to 7, 2014

 Abington, PA (August 1, 2014) — For years, proponents have praised breast-feeding as being more beneficial than bottle-feeding.
-A recent study conducted by the Ohio State University, suggests that bottle-fed babies may not lag too far behind in terms of their health and development, raising questions among mothers who simply want to know what’s best for their baby.
+A study conducted by the Ohio State University, suggests that bottle-fed babies may not lag too far behind in terms of their health and development, raising questions among mothers who simply want to know what’s best for their baby.
 So does this new research change the game?

 According to Dr. Steven Shapiro, chair of Pediatrics at Abington Memorial Hospital, not at all.
 “Mother’s milk is without question [the] best for infants.
 Cow’s milk-based formulas, regardless of how professionally and thoughtfully they are prepared, are still derived in their entirety from cow’s milk.”

 During the study, researchers compared siblings who were fed differently during infancy in order to look at the health benefits in both breast-feeding and bottle-feeding.
 Based on their data, the benefits of breast-feeding appear to be overstated.
 As a result, researchers have suggested that the way in which a mother feeds her baby isn’t as significant as the internal family unit.
 This entails looking into other factors that affect a child’s health and development, such as childcare, maternity leave, school quality, housing and employment.

 While there is little question that environmental stress will influence competence, intellect, behavior, and attachment of the infant, Dr. Shapiro stresses that breast-feeding provides more nutrition for an infant during her first few months, which is the most significant time of growth and development.